Daniel Niculae

 He has made 39 appearances for Romania since his debut in 2003.

 Club career

 Rapid București

-Daniel "Nico" Niculae started his professional career at Rapid București in 2000.
+Daniel Niculae started his professional career at Rapid București in 2000.
 Despite a period playing for the B team in 2001, Nico proved he is one of the most gifted players of the club, and helped his club to win the championship in the 2002–03 season – his first as a first-team regular.

 Niculae was Rapid's leading scorer in the 2004–05 season, with 14 goals – the third highest total in Romania's Liga 1.

 In the 2005–06 UEFA Cup campaign, he and Mugurel Buga formed one of the most powerful striker pairs of the competition, with Niculae scoring 8 goals, as Rapid reached the Quarter-Finals of the competition.
 The season also saw Rapid claim the 2006 Romanian Cup, with Niculae scoring the winning goal in the first minute of extra-time, against Național București.